jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 Cloudflare provides the Wrangler CLI to manage and deploy Durable Objects quickly, and their official docs and GitHub examples make spinning one up a breeze.

-This guide isn’t a **Durable Objects 101**, it’s laser-focused on solving one problem:
+This guide isn’t a Durable Objects 101, it’s laser-focused on solving one problem:
 **reliably tracking payments between STK initiation and the webhook callback**.

 If you’re new to Durable Objects and want to dive deeper into the foundations, check these out: